juliangav/www.julian.is/site/content/articles/2018-02-18-css-grid-ready-for-production.md

 There are some fallback methods that suggest adding floats within the same code as CSS Grid without using Modernizr.
 I'm not a fan of this approach since it mixes fallback code with the rest of your code, which makes it difficult for any developer to pick up and understand what's going on.

 <h2 id="conclusion">To conclude</h2>

 Risk adversity is a big part of what holds decision-makers back from adopting any new technology or features at larger scale.
 We need to make sure that decisions made on technology are efficient and maintainable, and they won't put the organization at risk by tanking important metrics.

 In the weeks since launching the website, maintenance has been smooth and key metrics of the website for users on IE11 and other legacy browsers have surprisingly gone up.

-I didn't put this article together to show you a ground-breaking way of using CSS Grid or to show you that the way we used it is the correct way (it could use some improvement).
-I simply put this article together to show you that Grid is ready to get integrated into your everyday workflow.
+Is CSS Grid ready for production?
+I'll leave that up to you to decide.

 CSS Grid provides a standardized approach to layouts on the web, and we should celebrate this.